microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ### Set a base font

-Next we will add a base font.
+Next, we will add a base font.
 To assure consistency across all platforms we will pull a font from a font foundry, we will use [Google Fonts](https://fonts.google.com/) and use [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 We will import the font style into our style sheet and use a universal selector to set all elements to this font by default.

 ```css
 @import url('https://fonts.googleapis.com/css?family=Open+Sans');